 In 2005, creative differences caused a split between the church and director.
 The Trail of Terror name was used for another two years before the Presbyterian Church brought back the "Tales of the Haunted Forest" in 2007.
 Due to dwindling numbers and failure to recoup the investment in the trail, 2009 was the last year for a haunted trail in Yaphank.

 In the spring of 2013, the director of the Trail of Terror in 2003 and 2004 met with church leaders about the possibility of restarting the trail.
 An outside theater company was to be the primary sponsor and benefactor of the trail with the church allowing use of their grounds.
 The Yaphank Trail of Terror faced an uphill battle in that there had been no haunted attraction in Yaphank in 4 years and the amount of other local haunted attractions had tripled since the first incarnation of the Trail of Terror in 2003.
 Despite all that, the Trail of Terror did respectably and was renewed for another year by the church.
 In 2014 with the help of website and social media exposure the Trail of Terror doubled their "victim" count.
 2015 saw another increase as the number of victims visiting the trail reached almost 1,000 (700 victim growth in 2 years).
 2016 proved to be the most successful year to date as we have over 1,600 victims survive the trail.
 2017 we had over 2,200 victims enjoy the trail and in 2018, despite losing one night to inclement weather we still scared over 1,800 people.
 In 2019 we had our most successful year yet with over 2,500 victims coming through.
-Unfortunately COVID019 shut us down for 2020 but in 2021 we're looking for even more scares and fun.
+Unfortunately COVID-19 shut us down for 2020 but we came back in 2021 and in 2022 we, once again, was a haunt of the year nominee from LIHauntedHouses.com.
 So if you're looking for scary family fun in October come down and join us for a hauntingly good time!